tddapps/blog/_posts/2017-02-18-how-to-run-any-container-on-a-schedule.md

 title: "How to run any container on a schedule"
 ---

-Configuring a recurring task on a Docker container requires an [uncountable number of steps](https://www.tddapps.com/2016/05/05/how-to-run-node-cron-jobs-in-a-docker-container/).
+Configuring a recurring task on a Docker container requires an [innumerable number of steps](https://www.tddapps.com/2016/05/05/how-to-run-node-cron-jobs-in-a-docker-container/).
 Moreover, an image designed to *"compute an hourly database health report"* can rarely be reused to *"check the api server status every three minutes"*. [`camilin87/docker-cron`](https://github.com/camilin87/docker-cron) is a Docker image that interacts with the [Docker Engine Api](https://docs.docker.com/engine/api/v1.25/) to create and run containers on a schedule.
 The following examples describe its usage and inner workings.

 ## Task 1: Ping `www.google.com`